-Abiola Adelaja had reservations about moving to Buffalo for a fellowship in child and adolescent psychiatry.
+Abiola Adelaja, who completed fellowship training at UB in 2012, originally had reservations about moving to Buffalo for a fellowship in child and adolescent psychiatry.

 He pictured it as a city where the locals traveled by snowmobile.
 During his residency in New York City, colleagues warned him against continuing his training “in the middle of nowhere.”

-Today, Adelaja calls his decision to become a UB psychiatry fellow the best he’s ever made—and not only because the experience dispelled all of his doubts about the “warm and welcoming” region he now calls home.
+Upon completing UB training, Adelaja called his decision to become a UB psychiatry fellow the best he’s ever made — and not only because the experience dispelled all of his doubts about the “warm and welcoming” region he now calls home.

-“I have learned so much during my fellowship,” he says.
-“The professors here are the best in their field.
-We have leaders in every area of child psychiatry and child psychology teaching us.”
+“I learned so much during my fellowship,” he says.
+“The professors here were the best in their field.
+We had leaders in every area of child psychiatry and child psychology teaching us.”

 “I could have gone elsewhere,” Adelaja adds, “but when I looked at the leadership, the experiences that are available here and what people who had graduated from the program said about it, I knew that UB would be the place where I could achieve the most.”